szadam/pmem.github.io/content/blog/2021/how-to-contribute-to-pmem-io.md

   - You'll need **Hugo 0.88.0** or newer to run the site locally.
   - Are you contributing to markdown?
 Hugo uses the [Goldmark](https://github.com/yuin/goldmark/) Markdown processor which is fully [CommonMark](https://commonmark.org/)-compliant.
+### Before you open a pull request (configure publishing source)
+In order for others to see a preview of rendered website, you must configure publishing source on your fork.
+External CI workflows "deploy" to GitHub Pages by committing the build output to the gh-pages branch.
+On your fork go to settings -> Pages -> Source: then change Branch(from which the site will be built) from main to gh-pages.
+Now you can see preview of your rendered website on: "https://\<name_of_fork\>/"

 ### Open a pull request